TobiasRoeddiger/ZombieDrift/README.md

 **GIVE IT A TRY [HERE](http://mobilecomputingwebsite.azurewebsites.net)!**

-*This project was an university assignment and the code could be refactored to be more pretty.*
+*This project was an university assignment and the code could/repository should be refactored to be more pretty.*

 ----------
 ###Technologies/Libraries